 - Log into your router or modem/router combo and find its settings to enable bridge mode.

-While all additional Wifi points are always in bridge mode by default, we don’t recommend turning your Primary Wifi point into a bridge.
-This is because the Primary Wifi point needs to do special things to control settings and communication within your Wi-Fi network.
-If it’s in bridge mode, you’ll lose some of Google Wifi’s functionality:
+This is because the Nest Wifi router or primary Wifi point needs to control settings and communication within your Wi-Fi network.
+If it’s in bridge mode, in addition to losing mesh capability, you’ll also lose some of Google Nest Wifi or Google Wifi’s functionality:

-- Wi-Fi speed results in Network check.
-(But download and upload results will still work.)
+- Wi-Fi speed results in Network check will be unavailable (But download and upload results will still work).

-Additionally, bridge mode disables many of Google Wifi’s security protections.
+Additionally, bridge mode disables many of Google Wifi and Google Nest Wifi’s security protections.
 This is because your upstream router (the modem/router combo in the above scenario) is the one performing DNS steering, packet inspection, executable patching, etc.

-Google Wifi’s automatic security updates maximizes your privacy and security.
-Its protective features are most effective -- and in some cases, only effective -- when all traffic passes through your Primary Wifi point (instead of another router).
+Google Wifi and Google Nest Wifi’s automatic security updates maximizes your privacy and security.
+These protective features are most effective -- and in some cases, only effective -- when all traffic passes through your Nest Wifi router or primary Google Wifi point (instead of through another router).

-If you have a 3rd party router, you can wire a Primary Wifi point to it, then “mesh” additional Wifi points downstream.
-See here for detailed steps.
+If you have a 3rd party router, you can wire a Nest Wifi router or primary Google Wifi point to it, then mesh additional Wifi points downstream.

-Still want to turn your primary Wifi point into a bridge?
-Ok, here’s how:
+Still want to turn your Nest Wifi router or primary Wifi point into a bridge?
+Here’s how:

-3. Tap Advanced networking > Device mode > your Wifi point > Bridge mode.
+- Tap Advanced networking Device mode your Wifi device Bridge mode.

 Additional questionsWhat is Double NAT?